braver/fonts/README.md

 # Fonts package for Atom

 Oh we do love our monospace fonts don't we?
-To celebrate typography and free choice, I've packaged all the great fonts I could get my hands on (45 of them at this point).
+To celebrate typography and free choice, I've packaged all the great fonts I could get my hands on (over 45 of them at this point).

 This package delivers them straight to Atom through the power of @font-face.
 You no longer need to hunt down and install your favourite font, instead you can now instantly try out any of the fonts in this package.